nivoset/demo-react-app/README.md

 2. The legacy component (`LegacyCustomerSearch`) dispatches custom events
 3. The `CustomerSearch` component listens to these events and converts them to React callbacks, demonstrating clean integration patterns

+### Testing Optimistic Updates
+1. Select a customer with pending transactions
+2. Click "Approve" or "Hold" button in the KYC Decision panel
+3. Notice that transaction statuses update immediately before the API call completes
+4. If the API call fails, the UI automatically rolls back to the previous state

 ## 🧪 Development Notes

 ### Data Flow